 Thus, we can take the most significant single step to protect our skin by using the right sunscreen and applying it following the maker’s directions.
 The right sunscreen is one with a minimum of 15 SPF (sun protective factor) and, preferably, a 30 or 50 SPF.

-Sunscreens are evaluated and used by consumers based upon their effectiveness at combating the sun’s harmful effects.
+Sunscreens are evaluated and used by consumers based on their effectiveness in combating the sun’s harmful effects.
 This rating is called SPF.
 If you create your own SPF, you will have no way of testing its effectiveness.
-You may think you have 70 SPF, when in fact, you have 5 SPF.
+You may think you have 70 SPF when in fact, you have 5 SPF.

 Another virtue of knowing the SPF of a product is that it lets you know how long it protects from sunlight.
 If you aren’t sure of the SPF, you can be sure how long it will protect.

 Many organic substances found in zero waste sunscreens, like coconut oil, have a natural SPF effect.
 The effect can alter when combined with other substances.
 Finding a workable combination is in part trial and error, and your skin may suffer from being a guinea pig.